-8. Teaching our pupils about safeguarding
+9. Teaching our students about safeguarding

-At Southam College, pupils are taught about safeguarding, including online safety, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+At Southam College students are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.

 Students in Southam College have fortnightly character and culture lessons which cover varying safeguarding topics so that students can learn about risks they may be exposed to and how to get help when they need it.
-Topics studied include, sexual exploitation, self harm and substance misuse.
-These are just three examples, however the curriculum content is vast and it is about education young people about what these topics are but also how young people can protect themselves against harm.
+Topics studied include, sexual exploitation, Esafety and child on child abuse.
+These are just three examples; however, the curriculum content is vast and it is about education young people about what these topics are but also how young people can protect themselves against harm.
 Students also have regular assemblies which cover many key safeguarding messages and ensure all students know how to get help when they need it.
-Each year the school also holds a safeguarding awareness week and a mental health awareness week, again highlighting the core need to educate young people about the risks that surround them and how they can act protectively to keep themselves safe and access support.
+Each year the school also holds a safeguarding awareness week and a mental health awareness week, again highlighting the core need to educate young people about the risks that surround them and how they can act protectively to keep themselves safe and access support